-On My Way Pre-K is a pilot program administered through the Office of Early Childhood and Out-of-School Learning under the direction of the Family and Social Services Administration.
-This pilot program is one component of a larger vision to improve the lives of children and families in our state.
+On My Way Pre-K is a program administered through the Office of Early Childhood and Out-of-School Learning under the direction of the Family and Social Services Administration.
+This program is one component of a larger vision to improve the lives of children and families in our state.

 On My Way Pre-K provides grants for 4-year-olds from low-income families, so they may have access to high-quality pre-k programs the year before they begin kindergarten.
 The program is flexible and is built around the needs of families, offering options for full-day or partial-day programs.
 Families can also choose to use the program only during the school year or they can continue through the summer.